SwanHub/onelinktrta/README.md

 With all that info, you can create a pretty nice little system.
 Fairly robust.
 Just need to figure out how to do this database migration.
 Going to read a few articles first.
 At the moment, just looking at the Rails Heroku page and the Rails Getting Started page.
 The Getting started page is optimized for a local environment so just want to be sure.
 Medium article time.

+- Okay... so interesting.
+Just remembering the flow of things and what's required when doing database stuff.
+You start by creating a migration file. `rails generate model Link name:string` etc
+- BUT I forgot that the table name is supposed to be plural.
+- Wait wait wait no I did it correctly.
+You generate with singular in the terminal and then rails automatically get you ready to migrate in a plural table.
+- Creating a join table `https://dev.to/neshaz/join-table-in-rails-23b5`
+- And a little bit of this `https://stackoverflow.com/questions/17765249/generate-migration-create-join-table`

+- Okay, I went ahead and generated three models.
+The models will connect to three tables.
+The ones outlined above.
+Models were created.
+I had to manually modify them to add the joining relationship (`has_many` and `belongs_to`).
+And three migration files were automatically created.
+Next up is migrating all these bad boys in Heroku.